ariatemplates/editors-tools/ultimate-poc/resources/README.md

 The documentation will be written when the first item in the TODO section will be done, as it implies strong changes in the architecture, and thus in the corresponding documentation.

-Nonetheless, here are the few things you should to know for the moment:
+Nonetheless, the introduction section tells you the few things you should know for the moment.

 # Introduction